Search

 Remember, it’s important not to cut off more than 30 percent of the grass length at any one time.
 If your Bermuda grass has grown to 5 inches and you cut it down to 2 inches, you may end up with yellow bases and weeds spreading in the newly exposed areas.

-Should rainy weather ever occur in summer, most experts advise mowing warm season grasses more frequently.
-That can mean once a week or even more often.
-The ease of applying these recommendations depends on the size of the grass area.
+Should rainy weather continue to occur in summer, experts advise mowing warm season grasses more frequently.
+That can mean once a week or more; however, the ease of applying this recommendation depends on the size of the grass area.
+As always, there’s a decision to be made about how much lawn you really need and how much can be easily maintained.

 Picture of David Abrego